subeeshcbabu-zz/swagvali/README.md

 # swagvali
-A module to build validators for Swagger(OpenApi) request parameters.
+A module to build validators for Swagger(OpenApi) Request parameters and Response objects.